10 Crypto Mistakes to Avoid

 New investors frequently assume that a token priced at $0.001 is "cheap" and therefore has more room to grow than one priced at $50,000.
 This is one of the most persistent misconceptions in crypto, and it exists because most people never learn how token supply works.

 The price of a single token is meaningless without context.
 A token can be priced at fractions of a cent simply because its creators set the total supply at trillions of units.
 There is no difference in effort between creating a token with a supply of 21 million (like Bitcoin) and one with a supply of 21 trillion.
-What matters is market capitalisation (price multiplied by circulating supply), the project's fundamentals, and the tokenomics that govern how new tokens enter circulation.
-Julius Baer, the Swiss private bank, has compared this mistake to assuming the Vietnamese Dong is cheaper than the US Dollar simply because the exchange rate is 20,000 to 1.
-The number alone tells you nothing about value.
+What matters is market capitalization (price multiplied by circulating supply), the project's fundamentals, and the tokenomics that govern how new tokens enter circulation.

 Mistake 4: Ignoring Security Until It Is Too Late

 Crypto security failures cost investors billions of dollars every year.
 In 2014, Mt.
 Gox, which handled roughly 70% of all Bitcoin trading volume at the time, was hacked and approximately 850,000 bitcoins were stolen.
-It remains one of the largest financial thefts in history.
-In 2022, the FTX exchange collapsed, and customers lost access to billions in deposits.
+In February 2025, the Bybit exchange was hacked for $1.5 billion in a single attack attributed to North Korea's Lazarus Group.
+In 2022, the FTX exchange collapsed and customers lost access to billions in deposits.
 These were not obscure platforms.
 They were the dominant infrastructure of their era.

 Mistake 5: Letting FOMO Drive Your Decisions

 This dynamic is amplified by crypto's unique market structure.
 Unlike stock exchanges, crypto markets operate 24 hours a day, seven days a week, with no circuit breakers and no trading halts.
 Price moves that would trigger a pause on the New York Stock Exchange can happen in crypto at 3am on a Sunday.
-This always-on environment, combined with algorithmic trading and leveraged positions, creates faster and more extreme price swings than traditional markets.
 Dogecoin, which began as a joke in 2013, rose over 20,000% in a single year during 2021, only to lose more than 80% of that value in the months that followed.
 The people who bought near the peak were not making a calculated decision.
 They were reacting to a narrative.

 Mistake 6: Underestimating Volatility

 Most people know that crypto is volatile.
 Far fewer understand just how volatile it actually is.
-Bitcoin, the most established cryptocurrency, has experienced drawdowns of over 75% on three separate occasions during its history.
+Bitcoin, the most established cryptocurrency, has experienced drawdowns of over 75% on multiple occasions throughout its history.
 Each of those declines was roughly equivalent to the worst stock market crash of the past century.
 And Bitcoin is the least volatile major cryptocurrency.
 Altcoins regularly lose 90% or more of their value during bear markets.

 The data on survivorship is equally striking.
-Of the top ten cryptocurrencies by market capitalisation in 2013, only one remains in the top ten today.
-Eight of them are no longer even in the top 800.
+Of the top ten cryptocurrencies by market capitalization in 2013, only Bitcoin remains in the top ten today.
+The others, including Namecoin, Peercoin, Novacoin, and Feathercoin, have largely disappeared from the rankings entirely.
+According to CoinMarketCap's historical analysis, even among the top ten from later years, turnover has been dramatic.
 This means that buying and holding a "top coin" is not the safe strategy many assume it to be.
-Without understanding that crypto volatility is structural (caused by thin liquidity, speculative positioning, and 24/7 markets), investors are caught off guard when it happens and make the next mistake on this list.

 Mistake 7: Panic Selling During Downturns